GemWallet/gemwallet-website/docs/api/reference.md

 - All the fields from `BaseTransactionRequest`.
   - See [BaseTransactionRequest](#basetransactionrequest) for more details.
 - `NFTokenID`: Identifies the NFTokenID of the NFToken object that the offer references.
-- `amount`: Indicates the amount expected or offered for the Token.
+- `amount`: Indicates the amount expected or offered for the Token, in one of the following formats:
+  - A _string_ representing the number of XRP to deliver, in drops.
+  - An _object_ where 'value' is a string representing the number of the token to deliver.
+  - More technical details about the amount formats can be found [here](https://xrpl.org/basic-data-types.html#specifying-currency-amounts).
 - `owner`: Indicates the AccountID of the account that owns the corresponding NFToken.
 - `expiration`: Indicates the time after which the offer will no longer be valid.
 The value is the number of seconds since the Ripple Epoch.
 - `destination`: If present, indicates that this offer may only be accepted by the specified account.